 (a) I agree to abide by the individual and group standards appropriate to the cultural setting of the Program, including the laws and standards of conduct of the Placement Country, and to comply with CRS' rules and regulations regarding behavior whether or not such rules and regulations are specific to the Program.
-I also acknowledge that I have read and understand my obligations as set forth in the CRS Code of Conduct and Ethics, CRS Policy on Safeguarding, and CRS Policy on Social Media included in this Agreement as Appendix A, and that my signature on this Agreement substitutes for any signature required on an acknowledgement form included in those documents.
+I also acknowledge that I have read and understand my obligations as set forth in the CRS "Safeguarding" attached to this Agreement as Appendix A, and that my signature on this Agreement substitutes for the signature required on the Acknowledgement form of that Policy.

-- (b) If my actions or behavior violate U.S., local, or national laws and/or CRS rules and regulations, or are judged to be injurious or an impediment to the Program, seriously offensive to the culture of the Placement Country, violative of or threatening to the rights or welfare of another and/or damaging to CRS' reputation, I acknowledge that CRS may, in its sole discretion, impose sanctions up to and including termination of this Agreement and my expulsion from the Program. - (c) Notwithstanding any other provision of this Agreement, either CRS or I may terminate this Agreement and my participation in the Program for any reason prior to the end of the assignment period upon written notice and CRS will arrange for my travel from the Placement Country as described in Section 3(a). - (d) I understand that the USDA is the source of the funding for the Program and that the USDA has requirements related to the Program.
-For example, the USDA has requirements regarding publicity, statements, press releases, and other documents describing projects or programs funded by the USDA.
-I agree to comply with, and take such actions as may be required by, any instructions provided by CRS related to these USDA requirements.
+(b) If my actions or behavior violate U.S., local, or national laws and/or CRS rules and regulations, or are judged to be injurious or an impediment to the Program, seriously offensive to the culture of the Placement Country, violative of or threatening to the rights or welfare of another and/or damaging to CRS's reputation, I acknowledge that CRS may, in its sole discretion, impose sanctions up to and including termination of this Agreement and my expulsion from the Program.

+(c) Notwithstanding any other provision of this Agreement, either CRS or I may terminate this Agreement and my participation in the Program for any reason prior to the end of the assignment period upon written notice.